andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 that removes the "guilty" from guilty pleasure; a perfect jolt of delectable carbs to fuel us on our hike.

-As we pull out of town it's impossible to ignore the beauty of our

-Out the left side of the Toyota, unfurled to our 10 o'clock as far as the eye can see stretches the tranquil waters of the *Aurlandsfjord*.
-The entirety of our right flank is shadowed by an aval ridge of viridescent highlands, keeping an austere watch over the fjord below.
+Back on the paved trail, the tranquil waters of the *Aurlandsfjord* unfurl like an azure meadow to our 10 o'clock.
+Galloping over our right shoulder the viridescent ridge of the fjord highlands keep an austere watch over the valley below.

-Straight ahead stands Mt Prest; the object of they day's conquest.
+And straight ahead stands Mt Prest; the object of our conquest.

-As we begin the upward progression of our journey to the trailhead our paved trail begins losing mass; narrowing as the waistline of a flatlander beginning a mountain climbing regimen.
+As we begin the upward progression towards the trailhead the road narrows as the waistline of a flatlander beginning a mountain climbing regimen.
 Eventually we find ourselves on a one-lane road, and when I say one-lane I mean *ONE* lane.
 Uphill and downhill traffic must manage the single lane in a game of mountainside chicken.
 Luckily we have found